miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 caps.
 Reserve discounts exclusively for win-back campaigns targeting At Risk and Lost segments, not as a general revenue driver.
-Test a zero-discount period for Electronics and Clothing — the two highest-margin categories — and measure impact on volume and profit simultaneously.
+Test a zero-discount period for Electronics and Clothing, the two highest-margin categories, and measure impact on volume and profit simultaneously.

 ---